aiidateam/aiida-registry/README.md

 A URL or PyPI package name for installing the most recent version of the package through `pip`.

 Examples:
- * `"pip_url": "aiida-quantumespresso"` for a package that is [registered on PyPI](https://pypi.org/project/aiida-quantumespresso/)
+ * `pip_url: aiida-quantumespresso` for a package that is [registered on PyPI](https://pypi.org/project/aiida-quantumespresso/)
- * `"pip_url": "git+https://github.com/aiidateam/aiida-wannier90"` for a package not registered on PyPI
+ * `pip_url: git+https://github.com/aiidateam/aiida-wannier90` for a package not registered on PyPI

 #### plugin_info (required for development status `stable`)
 URL pointing to a JSON file containing the keyword arguments passed to the `setuptools.setup` function when installing your package.